WABA Member: 2010

 Anthony Papamatheos is an experienced commercial barrister.
 His practice focuses on corporations, energy, resources and mining matters as well as commercial, banking and insolvency disputes.

 Anthony appears in superior courts and tribunals, for trials, interlocutory disputes and appeals.
-He appears for and advises many leading companies, including Fortescue Metals, Westpac, Suncorp, Barrick Gold, the Minderoo Group and Griffin Coal, as well as many publicly listed exploration and mining companies.
+He appears for and advises many leading companies, including Fortescue Metals, Westpac, Suncorp, Barrick Gold and the Minderoo Group, as well as many publicly listed exploration and mining companies.

-Anthony is listed as a leading barrister in Western Australia for both Litigation and Dispute Resolution and Insolvency and Reconstruction in Doyle’s Guide (in 2016 and in 2017).
+Anthony is listed as a leading barrister in Western Australia for both Litigation and Dispute Resolution and Insolvency and Reconstruction in Doyle’s Guide (in 2016, 2017, 2018 and 2019).
 He was the recipient of the Australian Mining and Petroleum Lawyers Association (AMPLA) national award in 2015 as a leading junior Australian energy and resources lawyer.

 His work involves obtaining results and finding practical and commercial solutions with clients.
 Recent matters include: